Get These Discounted Games From Xbox Store Via Deals With Gold Until Monday, April 24

 The list below specifies the Xbox One games with the biggest discounts this week, courtesy of Microsoft’s Deals with Gold program.

-Other highly-discounted Xbox One contents this week until Monday, April 24, are add-ons for Forza titles.
+Other highly-discounted Xbox One content on sale this week until Monday, April 24, are add-ons for Forza titles.
 For instance, Forza Horizon 2 Complete Add-ons Collection and Forza Motorsport 6 – Porsche Expansion are each getting a whopping 75 percent discount.
 The latter is on sale via Microsoft’s Spotlight Sale, which means all the Xbox Live members (Gold or Non-Gold subscribers) can enjoy its current price.

-Xbox 360 owners with Xbox Live Gold membership should be delighted to know that up to 95% discount is being offered by Microsoft this week.
-Vigil Games’ 2012 action RPG Darksiders IIis available now for such a low price of $2, compared to its usual value of $20.
-Meanwhile, getting the Darksiders II Season Pass will only damage your wallet by not even a dollar, $0.84 to be exact, if you avail it before the current Deals with Gold program end.
+Xbox 360 owners with a Xbox Live Gold membership should be delighted to know that up to 95 percent discount is being offered by Microsoft this week.
+Vigil Games’ 2012 action RPG Darksiders II is available now for such a low price of $2, compared to its usual value of $20.
+Meanwhile, getting the Darksiders II Season Pass will only damage your wallet by not even a dollar, $0.84 to be exact, if you avail it before the current Deals with Gold program ends.
 IGN’s description of the game is provided below.

 “Darksiders II follows the exploits of Death, one of the four horsemen of the Apocalypse, in a weaving tale that runs parallel to the events in the original Darksiders game.
 This epic journey propels Death through various light and dark realms as he tries to redeem his brother War, the horseman who was blamed for prematurely starting the Apocalypse in Darksiders.”